-5.2.
-Ask permission from the copyright owner(s)
+3.2.2 Ask permission from the copyright owner(s)

-To obtain permission you should contact the owner of the original work and ask for permission, stating the intended use.
-It may not be immediately obvious who that might be as the copyright owner will not necessarily be the original author (for example, if a recording artist is signed to a record label or music publisher, although the artist may be the original author of the composition or the sound recording of that composition, they will likely have assigned all of their rights in those works to the record label or publisher).
+You should contact the owner of the original work and ask for permission, stating the intended use.
+It may not be immediately obvious who that might be as the copyright owner will not necessarily be the original author.
 There may also be more than one copyright owner (for example, if two different songwriters write a song jointly).
-In the first instance, it is usually best to contact the publisher (in the case of a musical or printed work), the record label (in the case of a sound recording) or the website owner (in the case of material published on the internet) first.
+In the first instance, it is usually best to first contact the publisher (in the case of a musical or printed work), the record label (in the case of a sound recording) or the website owner (in the case of material published on the internet).

 Many copyright owners will be happy to grant permission for a specific use or occurrence.
 Larger organisations often have departments which deal with this type of request.
 However, the copyright owner does not have to reply and has the right to refuse to give permission or to charge for that permission.
 They can also impose some conditions to the permission.

 You should be particularly careful with the internet as some websites are using material illegally.
 If you receive permission from someone that does not have the rights to give such permission, you would still be infringing copyright in the relevant work.
 The safest sites are official sites from reputable organisations.
 If the copyright owner cannot be identified or located, or does not give consent, the work should not be used.